Unverified Claims

 6. That “Somewhere in the last quarter of the seventeenth century, Candlish McCandlish [by which she means Candlish Mac Candlish, i.e. patronymic naming, of the son of the aforementioned Candlish], a young West Highland chieftain married a daughter of the powerful House of Buchanan, of Buchanan Castle, Loch Lomond.”
 We have no documentary evidence (so far) of any such chieftainship, though the marriage is entirely plausible.
 Regardless, there is no strong extant connection between Buchanan and McCandlish, and the latter is not a sept of the former.
 The late 17th century is not so long ago that records should all have vanished, so research could yet be done.
 See below where one of the few plausible claims made by Prof. C.E.
 McCandless has McCandlishes/McCandlesses in Callander, Stirlingshire, which is not far from Loch Lomond.

 9. That the parents and the other six sons, for “political reasons” (i.e. being Jacobites) moved to Belfast shortly before 1715 (i.e. on the eve of the Jacobite rebellion known as The ’15; see the Timeline page).
-This claim is entirely reasonable, but as most else in the work, it lacks documentary evidence.
+This claim is entirely reasonable, but as most else in the work, it lacks documentary evidence, both as to number of related persons, and Belfast in particular.

-11. That the home bought for the youngest son was purchased from a Samuel McCandless whose family had owned it for 200 years.
+11. That the home bought for the youngest son was purchased from a Samuel McCandless whose family had owned it “for 200 years”.
 This contradicts S.A.
 McC.’s own hypothesis that one Candlish in Scotland (father of Candlish Mac Candlish) was the progenitor of all these families.
 If the names are correct, however, it would demonstrate that McCandless was already an established name in Northern Ireland (though possibly still a Scottish import; Scots had been moving into Ulster for centuries).
+However, if this was ca. the 1720s, then 200 years earlier would be considerably before even the earliest of the unofficial, privately organized British plantations of settlers in Ulster (1570s), and long before the official Plantation of Ulster (1609–41), so this “200” has to be taken with a block of salt (especially since the big round number strongly suggests a folkloric assertion not evidence from a record).

-12. That one of George’s sons, Thomas McCandless (the name having assimiliated to the more common spelling in Northern Ireland by then) lived in Gleneely; relatives were still living there when S.A.
+12. That one of George’s sons, Thomas McCandless (the name having settled by then on that form in Ulster, or very similar ones like McCanless and McCandlass) lived in Gleneely; relatives were still living there when S.A.
 McC. was writing.
-This is completely plausible, and we clearly have another plausible place to seek records.
+This is completely plausible, and we clearly have another likely place to seek records.
 Update: As noted above, Peter McCandless of Northern Ireland has checked church records in Gleneely and found that they match S.A.
 McC.’s genealogical work.
 However, for many individuals in N. Ir. in this genealogy a lot of detail is missing, including birth and death dates.
-Some modern genealogical sites like WikiTree, Ancestry, FamilySearch, and RootsWeb might by now have some of these details available, for those looking into the details of this particular family branch.
+Some modern genealogical sites like WikiTree, Ancestry, FamilySearch, and RootsWeb might by now have some of these details available, for those looking into the details of this particular family branch, though of course any such work will only be as good as the sources it cites.

 15. That some time perhaps a bit before 1900 (it is difficult to follow all of S.A.
 McC.’s genealogy) “there came handbills [to Moville/Carronaffe] from Scotland, seeking information of the McCandless people … and in the West Highlands a castle with other property was waiting for an heir. … No one [of this family] went, and the property was put in [the Courts of] Chancery.”
 This is one of the most tantalizing but most outlandish claims in the book, suggesting that there are ancestral lands, to a very recent era, and a castle, that might still be standing, that were put up for auction but the location of which, and any other details about which, are missing.
 Note: The Scottish Land Court did not exist until 1911, so it would be the Chancery Court, though it is possible some land-related records have moved from one to the other.
 Scottish land-record research is being consolidated into a section below.